 Course Goals and/or Major Student Outcomes include: a.
 Develop an awareness of the different styles of music and recognize the cultural and historical significance of each selection through listening and performance; b.
 To be able to interpret the emotion of each selection through the use of techniques in interpretation and expression; c.
 Participate effectively through rehearsals and performances; d.
 Develop the ability to be self-directed in persistently attaining the highest levels of proficiency on an instrument; e.
 Continue to learn and apply music theory.

-GRADE LEVEL: 7-12, may be repeated for credit PREREQUISITE: Beginning Band or equivalent
+PREREQUISITE: Beginning Band or equivalent

 Jazz Band-P